-When the non-covered medical expense is The amount of the deduction is J Limited to the amount Medicaid would ordinarily pay.
-1 21 The fair market value for the medical expense.
-A long term care service not covered due to a transfer penalty period.
-Limited to zero. · The amount the customer is responsible to pay.
+When the non-covered medical expense is The amount of the deduction is 31 Limited to the amount Medicaid would normally pay.
+A type of medical expense that is not covered under the AHCCCS Medical Benefits Package.
+The fair market value for the medical expense.
+A long-term care service not covered due to a transfer penalty period.
+Zero.
+The customer's responsibility such as: The amount the customer is responsible to pay.